aws-observability/aws-otel-java-instrumentation/testing/sample-apps/README.md

 3. Run `rm -rf opentelemetry-java-instrumentation` to delete the folder.

 ### Steps to update image:
-1. Use `ada` commands to autheticate into the testing account
+1. Login to the testing account
 2. Create a new ECR repository if there's no existing one.
 2. Login to ECR Repository: `aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin {REPOSITORY}`.
 3. Change repository name in the `build.gradle.kts` file under `testing/sample-apps/springboot` or `testing/sample-apps/sprintboot-remote-service`